wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ##### 21A Spouses or partners may settle differences by agreement

-*   (1) A husband and wife or civil union partners or de facto partners may, for the purpose of settling any differences that have arisen between them concerning property owned by either or both of them, make any agreement they think fit with respect to the status, ownership, and division of that property.
+*   (1) Spouses or civil union partners or de facto partners may, for the purpose of settling any differences that have arisen between them concerning property owned by either or both of them, make any agreement they think fit with respect to the status, ownership, and division of that property.

     (2) This section is subject to [section 47][181].

-    Section 21A: inserted, on 1 August 2001, by [section 21(1)][284] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 21A: inserted, on 1 August 2001, by [section 21(1)][285] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 21A heading: amended, on 26 April 2005, by [section 3(1)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

+    Section 21A(1): amended, on 19 August 2013, by [section 9][258] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

     Section 21A(1): amended, on 26 April 2005, by [section 3(4)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).